Chromatic scale: Just intonation

 The fractions 9/8 and 10/9, 6/5 and 32/27, 5/4 and 81/64, 4/3 and 27/20, and many other pairs are interchangeable, as 81/80 (the syntonic comma) is tempered out.

-Just intonation tuning can be approximated by 19-EDO tuning (P5 = 11 steps = 694.74 cents).

 Non-Western cultures

 The ancient Chinese chromatic scale is called Shí-èr-lǜ.
 However, "it should not be imagined that this gamut ever functioned as a scale, and it is erroneous to refer to the 'Chinese chromatic scale', as some Western writers have done.
 The series of twelve notes known as the twelve lü were simply a series of fundamental notes from which scales could be constructed."
 However, "from the standpoint of tonal music [the chromatic scale] is not an independent scale, but derives from the diatonic scale," making the Western chromatic scale a gamut of fundamental notes from which scales could be constructed as well.